-Sefore our visit to:, you'll need to do some letective work.
-Start by going to the college's website and answering the ques stions below.
-In what town is the main campus located?
+Before our visit to:, you'll n eed to do some letectiv ve work.
+Start by going to the college's website and answering the questi ons below.
+1. In what town is the main campus located?
 2. How many students attend?
 3. How much are tuition and fees for one year?
-Do they have on-campus housing (dorms)? ☐ Yes ☐ No 5.
+4. Do they have on-campus housing (dorms)?
+Yes No 5.
 If so, how much does it cost for the year?
 6. What are the school colors?
 7. What is the school mascot?
 8. Names of two student clubs that I might be interested in joining: • • 9.
 Do they have fraternities and sororities?
 Yes No 10.
-What does it take to be admitted into this college?
+10. What does it take to be admitted into this college?
 11. What kinds of grades or GPA do I need to be admitted?
 12. What classes do I need to take?
 13. Do I need a standardized test like SAT or ACT?
 Yes No 14.
 If yes, which one(s) will the school accept?
 15. Name three different majors offered at this college that are interesting: • • • 16.
 What types of support services are offered?
-17 M/hart binde of decrees one was some at this called a 2 Check all these months 17.
+1 7 .
 What kinds of degrees can you earn at this college?
-Check all that apply ☐ Associate ☐ Bachelor's ☐ Master's Associate Dachelor's Limitater's □Doctorate 18.
+Check all that apply: □ Associate □ Bachelor's □ Master's □Doctorate 18.
 Is there a career center at this college?
-Yes No 19.
-If so, what services do they offer students?
+Yes No 19 If so, what services do they offer students?